RyanWelly/lichess-summariser/README.md

 Small website that retrieves a lichess user's playing history for the last two months and generates a nice graphic to show off how active they have been, similar to GitHub's acitivity graph.
+Currently a work in progress.